EDCD/EDDI/README.md

   * System name (text): the name of the system
   * System name (spoken) (text): the name of the system as would be spoken
+  * System distance from home (decimal): the number of lights years between this system and the your home system, to two decimal places
   * System visits (int): the number of times the commander has visited the system (whilst the plugin has been active)
   * System previous visit (datetime): the last time the commander visited the system (empty if this is their first visit)
   * System minutes since previous visit (int): the number of minutes since the commander's last visit to the system